 OnePlus 5, despite its already well-known design and cost, is apparently a little too much marketed based on its camera.
-The camera system might be as good as that of Galaxy S8, but it might just not cut well in the end for OnePlus.
+The camera system might be as good as that of the Galaxy S8, but it might just not cut well in the end for the OnePlus.

-OnePlus has been advertising the OP5’s camera system as if packs the ultimate high end techs and specs.
+OnePlus has been advertising the OP5’s camera system as if it packs the ultimate high-end techs and specs.
 But there are certain factors regarding the camera that counter the ambitions of the company.
 The OP5 dual camera sensor does not touch the bar set for the expectations by the advertisers.
-Also, the indoor performance was reviewed mixed, and the images contain digital noise.
+Also, the indoor performance was reviewed as mixed, and the images contained digital noise.

-Nonetheless, the OP5 box wears the “Dual Camera, Clearer Photos” tagline, and OnePlus and DxOMark has teamed up before regarding the device reviews.
+Nonetheless, the OP5 box wears the “Dual Camera, Clearer Photos” tagline, and the OnePlus and DxOMark have teamed up before regarding the device reviews.
 Also, DxOMark provides grades to the smartphone cameras for deriving a numerical basis of comparison.
-These facts are encouraging enough for the OnePlus enthusiasts to experience the OP5 and its camera originally.
+These facts are encouraging enough for the OnePlus enthusiasts to originally experience the OP5 and its camera.